rhysjj111/Project_2_portfolio_website/README.md

 ![Colour scheme pallete](/assets/images/readme_images/colour_pallet.png)
 The colour pallet was found on https://mycolor.space/

+## Testing

-### Testing
+### Issues

-#### Issues
+#### JS
 - Javascript functions not working
-  - Some of my funtions were onlt working independanly (when the other ones were hidden) when writing the quiz JS.
-I whittled it down to the const variable 'questionsAndAnswers' was causing issues when at the top of the page.
-I temporarily worked around this by putting it at the bottom of the page until I find a better solution.
-I later found out there was an error in the variable code.
+  - Some of my funtions weren't working when initially writing the quiz JS.
+I deduced the variable 'questionsAndAnswers' was causing issues.
+I temporarily worked around this by putting it at the bottom of the page.
+I later found out there was an error in the variable code and corrected.
+- Appending answers to answer container
+  -  I was attempting to append the 'radio button' and corresponding labels at the same time using appendChild() function.
+After some research, I found I could do that with append() function from: [Mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/Element/append)
+- Cycling through the questions
+  - Initially, the questions were being cycled through including the details section, with one function.
+It caused an issue moving back and forth with the next and previous buttons.
+This was overcome by making a function for cycling forward and a seperate function for cycling backwards, as well as making a seperate funtion for moving from the 'details' section to the 'questions' section.
+- Keeping score
+  - I was having touble accessing the currentScore variable from cycleForward function for cycleBackward function to keep track of the score moving both forwards, and backwards.
+I had to create an object, var answersGiven, outside of the cycleForward function (which was recording the score).
+The current score was then added to the global variable as a property, and could be accessed from the cycleBackward function.
+[Stack overflow](https://stackoverflow.com/questions/407048/accessing-variables-from-other-functions-without-using-global-variables)
+  - Going back more than onces caused the cycleBackward function to give an inacurate record of score because it was subtracting the most recent ansawer each time.
+The solution to this was storing the score for each question in answersGiven.

+#### CSS

 - Pop-up quiz window CSS
   - I wanted to get the layout of the quiz pop-up window configured using only Bootstraps grid system.
 I spent a while trying to get the footer of the window to stay at the bottom without affecting other elements.
 I could not achieve this and in the end had to impliment some custom CSS, changing the display properties of the outer 'div' container and the margin-top of the footer.

-- Appending list items
-  - I spent a while trying to append the 'radio button' and corresponding labels at the same time using appendChild() function.
-After some research, I found I could do that with append() function from: https://developer.mozilla.org/en-US/docs/Web/API/Element/append

 - Vague planning
   - Some key areas were overlooked at the planning phase, which would have made it a lot easier when it came to writing the code.
     - How the users answers would be stored and the scores added up was not well thought through.
     - Key features, such as a close button on the popup window was not conscidered.
     - Two of the questions are only accessible as a result of a certain answer from a previous question; the logistics of this wasn't thought out, so again, when it came to writing the code, made it a lot more difficult.

-- Cycling through the questions
-  - Initially, the questions were being cycled through including the details section, with one function.
-It cause an issue moving back and forth with the next and previous buttons.
-This was overcome by making a function for cycling forward and a seperate function for cycling backwards, as well as making a seperate funtion for moving from the 'details' section to the 'questions' section.
+    - No conscideration of validation to prompt the user to select an option.
+Neither for a notification that the quiz is complete after the quiz is finished.

 #### Features